Jeff Bezos an Executive Protection Fail

 You cannot put providing close protection services in the same box as providing security guard and driver services, which many human resources professional do.
 Just because someone had a security license, executive protection certificate, a suit and a gun it does not mean they know a fraction of what they should, or they are suitable to work in close proximity with a client 24/7.

-I would say the security failures with Jeff Bezos are on all levels from no trust or communication between client and his security manager, if he had one, to possible leaks from his personal staff on schedules, locations to be visited, online activity and communications… A complete security failure for Jeff Bezos and Amazon but very good work by The National Enquirer and whoever undertook and backed their investigation.
+I would say the executive protection fail with Jeff Bezos are on all levels from no trust or communication between client and his security manager, if he had one, to possible leaks from his personal staff on schedules, locations to be visited, online activity and communications… A complete security failure for Jeff Bezos and Amazon but very good work by The National Enquirer and whoever undertook and backed their investigation.

 When dealing in Eastern Europe in the 90’s it was explained to me by very wise men that when providing close protection to a serious client you should provide a “Roof”, to keep the rain off the client.
 The rain is anything that can cause the client any problems in all aspects of their lives, the client needs a problem free life to make money, from which you get paid.
 And a wise client will know to always pay his people well and on time unless they want to get wet…